ziishanahmad/tgi-whatsapp-icon/README.md

 ## License

 This plugin is licensed under the MIT License.
-You may obtain a copy of the License at